Defacto2/df2/README.md

 df2 is a command-line tool for managing plus optimising the files and database of defacto2.net.
 It is broken down into multiple parts.

+**apis** Batch data synchronization with remote Demozoo and Pouet APIs.

 **approve** all validated file records that are ready to go live.

 **clean** discover and remove orphan files that exist on the server but have no matching database entries.